Life Is An Emotional Rollercoaster

 Elated one minute, sad the next: it’s called the emotional rollercoaster.
 It’s a whirlwind of feelings that can leave you feeling confused and emotionally exhausted.
 If you feel like you’re on a rollercoaster of emotions, getting off it can seem like an impossible task.
 And that’s understandable because it’s hard to think logically or take well-reasoned actions when your feelings seem so out of control.
 Here are some things you can do to find more balance, stability, and serenity in your life.

-What’s Causing Your Rollercoaster Ride?
+What’s Causing Your Emotional rollercoaster?

 Start by recognizing the source of your tumultuous feelings.
 Your emotions might be intense and quickly changing because you’re in a situation that causes you emotional pain.
 Or, the rollercoaster might come if you’re emotionally confused because you don’t know what to will happen next.
 Sometimes, it’s not so much what happens as it is what you pay attention to.
 And, what you tell yourself about your situation may intensify your emotions, too.